 Newly created binary caches can opt out of letting Cachix manage the signing and instead use API tokens to grant and revoke access for writing to a binary cache.

 It is possible to create per-cache read and write tokens and grant user access via GitHub orgs/teams.

 Managed signing also simplifies secret management when setting up clients.

-There’s now only auth token secret and you can expose via environment variable
+There’s now only the secret auth token that you can expose via the environment variable

 CACHIX_AUTH_TOKEN or via configuration file by running

 For the moment, the platform doesn’t allow transitioning.

 If you would like to transition an existing binary cache to managed signing, please email me at [email protected]

 Using API tokens allows tracking of each pushed entry and what token pushed it.